IAM Policy Evaluation Logic Step-by-Step - Explicit Deny, RCP, SCP, Resource Policy, Identity Policy, Permission Boundary, and Session Policy

 Result: Allow.
 If the resource tag were payments, the condition would not match and the result would be ImplicitDeny.

-Teaching point: ABAC scales because the same policy works for every team.
+Key takeaway: ABAC scales because the same policy works for every team.
 The policy does not enumerate teams; it correlates the caller's tag with the resource's tag.
 The mental model: write the policy once, tag the resources and the principals, and IAM does the rest.

-Case 7 — NotAction Misuse YES
+Case 7 — NotAction Misuse

 Scenario: An engineer wants to grant "everything except IAM", and writes a NotAction Allow statement, intending "deny IAM, allow everything else".
 This is the wrong reading.
 NotAction with Allow means "Allow everything that is not in the NotAction list".